 Steinbrueck-Thonn Award for Pike Place Market Research

-The Friends of the Market has initiated the Steinbrueck-Thonn Award for Pike Place Market Research, an academic research award available to university and college students or recent graduates.
+The Friends of the Market has initiated the Steinbrueck-Thonn Award for Pike Place Market Research, an academic research funding award available to university and college students or recent graduates.

 The Steinbrueck-Thonn Award is intended to encourage a broad range of cross-disciplinary and community-engaged scholarship related to the Pike Place Market; research that will serve as a catalyst for greater understanding and appreciation for this treasured public resource.
-The Friends will consider funding for worthy projects under a pilot program that was initiated in Spring 2022.

 The Steinbrueck-Thonn Award is named in honor of two individuals who played instrumental roles in the preservation of the Pike Place Market: